pivotal/docs-tap/scc/parameters-reference.hbs.md

 The `image-provider` in the supply chains provides to further resources a container image carrying the application already built.

-Depending on how the Workload is configured, such as using [pre-built images](../scc/pre-built-image.hbs.md) or [building from source](../scc/building-from-source.hbs.md), different semantics apply:
+Depending on how the Workload is configured, for example, if using [pre-built images](pre-built-image.hbs.md) or [building from source](building-from-source.hbs.md), different semantics apply:

 - pre-built: an `ImageRepository` object is created aiming at providing a reference to the latest image found matching the name as specified in